 Increased temperatures have led to changing precipitation patterns.
-12 Precipitation in the United States has increased by approximately 6% in the past century, and precipitation is increasing world-wide.
-13 Warmer oceans cause more water to evaporate, and warmer temperatures allow the evaporated water to remain in the air longer, building strength and volume before it falls back to land.
+13 Precipitation in the United States has increased by approximately six percent in the past century, and precipitation is increasing world-wide.
+14 Warmer oceans cause more water to evaporate, and warmer temperatures allow the evaporated water to remain in the air longer, building strength and volume before it falls back to land.
 Thus, even small temperature changes lead to appreciable changes in precipitation patterns.
-14 Changing precipitation patterns lead to differing soil conditions.
-15 "A rare 45-year record of soil moisture over agricultural areas of the Ukraine shows a large upward trend" in soil moisture.
-16 Data collected from other locations-including China, Russia, Mongolia, India and the United States-also show an increasing amount of soil moisture during the summer months.
-17
+15 Changing precipitation patterns lead to differing soil conditions.
+16 "A rare 45-year record of soil moisture over agricultural areas of the Ukraine shows a large upward trend" in soil moisture.
+17 Data collected from other locations - including China, Russia, Mongolia, India and the United States - also show an increasing amount of soil moisture during the summer months.
+18

 In addition to an overall increase in total precipitation, an increasing percentage of precipitation has come from intense, single-day events (whether as rain or snow).
-18 Intense, single-day precipitation events can produce severe consequences such as "crop damage, soil erosion, and an increase in flood risk."
-19 These effects are due to the intensity of the precipitation.
-The same amount of rain or snow over several days or weeks generally does not have similar adverse effects.
+19 Intense, single-day precipitation events can produce severe consequences such as "crop damage, soil erosion, and an increase in flood risk."
+20 These effects are due to the intensity of the